 - Research and development.
-Research and development expense consists primarily of cash-based personnel costs.
-Additional research and development expenses include ASIC and system prototypes and certification-related expenses, depreciation of capital equipment, facility-related expenses and stock-based compensation expenses.
+Research and development expense consists primarily of personnel costs.
+Additional research and development expenses include ASIC and system prototypes and certification-related expenses, depreciation of capital equipment and facility-related expenses.
 The majority of our research and development is focused on both software development and the ongoing development of our hardware platform.
-We record all research and development expenses as incurred, except for capital equipment which is depreciated over time.
-Our development teams are primarily located in Canada, China, and the United States. - Sales and marketing .
-Sales and marketing expense is the largest component of our operating expenses and primarily consists of cashbased personnel costs including salary, benefits and commissions.
-Additional sales and marketing expenses include stock-based compensation expense, promotional and other marketing expenses, travel, depreciation of capital equipment and facility-related expenses.
-We intend to hire additional personnel focused on sales and marketing and expand our sales and marketing efforts worldwide in order to increase our presence in new geographic markets and enterprise verticals, add new customers and increase penetration within our existing customer base. - General and administrative .
-General and administrative expense consists of cash-based personnel costs as well as professional fees, stock-based compensation expense, depreciation of capital equipment and software, and facility-related expenses.
+We record all research and development expenses as incurred.
+Our research and development teams are primarily located in Canada and the United States. - Sales and marketing.
+Sales and marketing expense is the largest component of our operating expenses and primarily consists of personnel costs.
+Additional sales and marketing expenses include promotional lead generation and other marketing expenses, travel, depreciation of capital equipment and facility-related expenses.
+We intend to hire additional personnel focused on sales and marketing and expand our sales and marketing efforts worldwide in order to capture additional market share in the high-return enterprise market, where customers tend to provide a higher lifetime value. - General and administrative.
+General and administrative expense consists of personnel costs, as well as professional fees, depreciation of capital equipment and software, facility-related expenses, charges associated with the ERP system implementation, and in 2015, business acquisition costs relating to Meru.
 General and administrative personnel include our executive, finance, human resources, information technology and legal organizations.
-Our professional fees principally consist of outside legal, auditing, accounting, information technology and other consulting costs.
+Our professional fees principally consist of outside legal, auditing, accounting, tax, information technology and other consulting costs. - Restructuring charges.
+Restructuring charges relate to the alignment activities in connection with the Meru acquisition to reduce our cost structure and improve operational efficiencies.
+We initiated planned cost reduction and restructuring activities to improve our cost structure and operational efficiencies, resulting in workforce reductions, contract terminations and other charges.

 Interest income.
 Interest income consists of income earned on our cash, cash equivalents and investments.
-We have historically invested our cash in money market funds, commercial paper, corporate debt securities, municipal bonds, certificates of deposit and term deposits, and U.S. government and agency debt securities.
+We have historically invested our cash in money market funds, commercial paper, corporate debt securities, municipal bonds, certificates of deposit and term deposits, and U.S. government and agency securities.

-Other expense, net .
+Other expense, net.
 Other expense, net consists primarily of foreign exchange and related hedging gains and losses.
 Foreign exchange gains and losses relate to foreign currency exchange re-measurement.
 The hedging gains and losses are related to our settled balance sheet hedges.